aj-stein-nist/aj-stein-nist/README.md

 I am not one for titles.
 I have always enjoyed "security stuffs" and look for projects where I can explore it.
 More and more, I focus on the intersection of software development and different disciplines in security (application, infrastructure, information, network, et cetera) and risk management.

-## Contact

-My NIST email is the profile slug when you visit my account.
-You can also feel free open GitHub issues on any OSCAL or personal repo, and I will try to respond when I am able.

 ## Calendar

+You need to book time with me about my work or potential future collaboration?
+That's great, [book time with me by clicking this link](https://outlook.office.com/bookwithme/user/553a60383771471381091ed979a954f6@nist.gov?anonymous&ep=plink)

 You can see a redacted version of my calendar in the two different formats in the list below.
 If it is blue, I am booked.
 Do not try to schedule me, or do not expect an urgent response during those time.

 - [Web-friendly HTML version](https://outlook.office365.com/owa/calendar/553a60383771471381091ed979a954f6@nist.gov/fec1e6b5fd2545aa9fe7ff4267548ef37310489405368901641/calendar.html)
 - [CalDAV ICS file, use this in your calendar app of choice, most support it](https://outlook.office365.com/owa/calendar/553a60383771471381091ed979a954f6@nist.gov/fec1e6b5fd2545aa9fe7ff4267548ef37310489405368901641/calendar.ics)

+## Contact

+My NIST email is the profile slug when you visit my account.
+You can also feel free open GitHub issues on any OSCAL or personal repo, and I will try to respond when I am able.

 ## Work